Low-order CR--RT equilibrated-flux certification for semilinear problems on anisotropic meshes: Conclusion

 \section{Conclusion}

 We have devised a post-processing certification workflow that transforms a standard finite element computation for nonlinear elliptic problems into an a posteriori existence (and local uniqueness) result within a computable ball surrounding the discrete state, along with guaranteed enclosures for selected quantities of interest.
 The certification is achieved by verifying a small set of scalar conditions derived from three computable components: a guaranteed residual bound (C1), a certified stability constant for the linearization (C2), and a Lipschitz bound for the derivative on the verification ball (C3).
-A crucial aspect is that (C1) is provided by an explicit equilibrated-flux reconstruction of the Marini type, thereby avoiding local mixed solves.
+A crucial aspect is that (C1) is provided by an explicit Marini-type CR--RT equilibrated-flux reconstruction.
+This replaces patchwise mixed saddle-point reconstructions by one auxiliary CR problem and an explicit \(\mathbb{RT}^0\) post-processing step.
 Once the verification ball is certified, output enclosures are derived from computable variation bounds, which can be optionally refined by an adjoint-enhanced correction.

 Several extensions are naturally conceivable.
-For Stokes-type incompressible flow models, the stability certification should be reformulated within an inf--sup framework and paired with appropriate (pressure-robust) reconstructions.
+The present analysis is confined to scalar semilinear diffusion--reaction problems.
+Extensions to Stokes-type incompressible flow models would require a separate treatment of the saddle-point structure, the pressure variable, and pressure-robust velocity certification.
+Here, pressure-robustness means that velocity bounds should not be polluted by pressure errors or by irrotational forcing components.
+Although $H(\operatorname{div})$-conforming reconstructions are often used in pressure-robust discretizations and a posteriori analysis, we leave the development of such a certified framework to future work.
 For time-dependent problems, stepwise certification must be complemented by a rigorous propagation of the verified enclosure in time and by goal-oriented space--time error control to obtain guaranteed bounds for dynamic outputs.

-Appendix~A compiles deferred details for the practical selection of the verification radius.
+Appendix~\ref{app:rho-selection} compiles deferred details for the practical selection of the verification radius.